PaimaStudios/paima-engine/packages/node-sdk/paima-db/README.md

 ## Development

-To re-generate the queries, you will need a database running with the same connection info as [the config](./pgtypedconfig.json) and then run `npm run compile`.
+To re-generate the queries, run `npm run compile`, which will use Docker to run a temporary Postgres database initialized with `migrations/up.sql` and then watch for query changes.
+Ctrl+C and restart to reflect changes to `up.sql`.

-Before running `npm run compile`, you will need to initialize the DB using `sudo -u postgres psql -d postgres -a -f migrations/up.sql`